gov-cy/govcy-express-services/INSTALL-NOTES.md

 ### Create a .env file for local development

-Create a .env file in the root of your project folder.
+Create a `secrets/.env` file in the root of your project folder.

 ```dotenv
 SESSION_SECRET=session_secret